zxynj/zxynj-personal-website/content/author/admin/_index.md

 organizations = []

 # Short bio (displayed in user profile at end of posts)
-bio = "My research interests include statistical modeling, machine learning and data visualization."
+bio = "My research interests include things I want to know and things I need to understand."

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = ""